AceFire6/jethromuller.co.za/src/content/blog/new_website/new-website.md

 really quickly too.

-I spent most of the first day setting up the project getting everything the way I like it with eslint and prettier setup to make sure I keep my site clean from the start.
+I spent most of the first day setting up the project getting everything the way I like it with ESLint and prettier setup to make sure I keep my site clean from the start.
 I also added stricter type rules to make sure I could statically check I wasn't doing anything silly with the internal components.